simonsmith/jquery.stickyTableHeader/README.md

 ```

 It's recommended that you apply a background colour to the header to mask the
 real table header beneath it.
-This is so that the table effectively looks
-unchanged to a screen reader.

 ## Options